Forking-Sequences: Statistically and Computationally Efficient Multi-Horizon Forecasting with Reduced Volatility: Abstract

 \section{Abstract}

-While accuracy is a critical requirement for time series forecasting models, an equally important (yet often overlooked) desideratum is forecast stability across forecast creation dates (FCDs).
-Even highly accurate models can produce erratic revisions between FCDs, undermining stakeholder trust and disrupting downstream decision-making.
-To improve forecast stability, models like \MQCNN, \MQT, and \SPADE employ a little-known but highly effective technique: forking-sequences.
-Unlike standard statistical and neural forecasting methods that treat each FCD independently, the forking-sequences method jointly encodes and decodes the entire time series across all FCDs, in a way mirroring time series cross-validation.
-Since forking sequences remains largely unknown in the broader neural forecasting community, in this work, we formalize the forking-sequences approach, and we make a case for its broader adoption.
-We demonstrate three key benefits of forking-sequences: (i) more stable and consistent gradient updates during training; (ii) reduced forecast variance through ensembling; and (iii) improved inference computational efficiency.
-We validate forking-sequences' benefits using 16 datasets from the M1, M3, M4, and Tourism competitions, showing improvements in forecast percentage change stability of 28.8\%, 28.8\%, 37.9\%, and 31.3\%, and 8.8\%, on average, for \MLP, \RNN, \LSTM, \CNN, and \Transformer-based architectures, respectively.
+While accuracy is a critical requirement for time series forecasting, an equally important desideratum is reasonable forecast volatility across forecast creation dates (FCDs).
+Even highly accurate models can produce erratic revisions between FCDs, undermining trust and disrupting downstream decision-making.
+To improve the volatility of forecast revisions, state-of-the-art models like \MQCNN, \MQT, and \SPADE employ a powerful yet underexplored neural network architectural design: \textit{forking-sequences}.
+This architectural design jointly encodes and decodes the entire time series across all FCDs, producing an entire multi-horizon forecast grid in a single forward pass.
+This approach contrasts with conventional neural forecasting methods that process FCDs independently, generating only a single multi-horizon forecast per forward pass.
+In this work, we formalize the forking-sequences design and motivate its broader adoption by introducing a metric for quantifying excess volatility in forecast revisions and by providing theoretical and empirical analysis.
+We theoretically motivate three key benefits of forking-sequences: (i) reduced forecast volatility through ensembling; (ii) gradient variance reduction, improving the statistical efficiency of the training procedure; and (iii) improved inference computational efficiency.
+We validate the benefits of forking-sequences compared to baseline window-sampling on the M-series benchmark, using 16 datasets from the M1, M3, M4, and Tourism competitions.
+We observe median sCRPS improvements across datasets of 46.2\%, 49.3\%, 28.6\%, 24.7\%, and 6.4\% for \RNN, \LSTM, \CNN, \Transformer, and \StateSpace-based architectures, respectively.
+We then show that forecast ensembling during inference can reduce median forecast volatility by 13.2\%, 13.0\%, 10.9\%, 10.2\%, and 11.2\% for these respective models trained with forking-sequences, while maintaining accuracy.